jukesliu/automated-glacier-terminus/README.md

     + Box002/
     + BoxNNN/

 Begin by obtaining or generating rectangular boxes over each glacier's terminus area as ESRI shapefiles.
 Name them _BoxNAMEID.shp_.
-These will be stored in your **glacier_files/** folder (basepath variable).
+These will be stored in your **glacier_files** folder (basepath variable).
 When the BoxID subfolders are generated automatically in the first two scripts, move the shapefiles into their respective folders.
 OPTIONAL: Repeat for each glacier's Randolph Glacier Inventory outline if available.
 Name them _RGI_BoxNAMEID.shp_. <br />

 The **LSaws** folder (downloadpath variable) will contain the Landsat images automatically downloaded in the first script. <br />